-The readings today are the endings of both the Acts and of John's gospel.
-Acts completes Saint Luke's theological purpose, which extended from book one (his Gospel) into book two (the Acts).
-In his Gospel Luke moves from late Old Testament Jerusalem (chs.
-1-2) via the Jordan River and John the Baptist (ch.
-3) and Jesus' ministry of preaching and healing, to complete the circle back in Jerusalem, where Jesus was crucified and glorified and where the disciples are again in the temple, praising God (Chs.
+Our readings today are the final paragraphs of both the Acts of the Apostles and of St John’s gospel.
+The Acts completes St Luke’s two-volume story, weaving a close pattern of continuity from book one (the Gospel) into book two (the Acts).
+His Gospel begins from late Old Testament Jerusalem (chs.
+1-2) and moves via John the Baptist’s work at the river Jordan (ch.
+3) and Jesus’ work of preaching and healing in Galilee, to complete the circle back in Jerusalem, where Jesus was crucified and glorified (Chs.
 22-24).
-A major section of Luke's gospel is the Journey Narrative (chapters 9-19, which sets Jesus' entire ministry as a "going up" to Jerusalem, on his way toward the cross and glorification.
-Then the Acts begins in Jerusalem and its central section (chs.
-13-28) reports Paul's "Journey Narrative," his travels through the Greek speaking world, founding churches and bringing people into the Christian community.
-All of Paul's activity leads up to Rome, where Israel's cherished hope now triumphs through the worldwide spread of the faith.
-Rome, then, is the new Jerusalem where the disciples praise the Lord.
+A major segment of this gospel is the Journey Narrative (chapters 9-19), that portrays Jesus’ life-journey as a “going up” to Jerusalem, on his way toward the cross and resurrection.
+The Acts also starts in Jerusalem where the disciples are filled with the Spirit, and are ready to spread the faith to the wider world (chs.
+1-12).
+Its major segment is the “Journey Narrative” of St Paul and his companions (chs.
+13-28), who travelled through the Greek speaking world, founding churches or local communities of faith.
+All of Paul’s activity leads up to his arrival in Rome, which heralds the worldwide spread of the faith.
+Rome, the centre of empire, is the new Jerusalem where the disciples praise the Lord.

 Peter and the Beloved Disciple had different roles to play.
-Peter's great ministry ended with his martyrdom in Rome, in the first persecution under emperor Nero.
-The Beloved Disciple produced the fourth gospel and seems to have lived to an old age, in Ephesus or on the island of Patmos.
-The Lord has different roles for all of us.
-God has something in mind for each of us to do that no one else can do.
-Rather than wondering what God wants from others, like Peter, we need to discern the particular calling the Lord has given to us personally.
-Comparing with someone else is not the way forward; we can only be ourselves.
-The Lord whas a unique role in mind for each one of us.
+Peter’s great ministry ended with his martyrdom in Rome, during the first persecution under emperor Nero.
+The Beloved Disciple stayed in the East and seems to have died an old man, whether in Ephesus or on the island of Patmos.
+The Lord has different roles for each of us, something that no one else can do.
+Rather than wondering, like Peter, what God wants from other people, we need to discern what task is given to us, personally.
+Comparison with others is just a distraction; we can only be ourselves.
+The Lord whas a unique role for each one of us.